fidemapps/lr360-js/README.md

 Track an action.
 The following options are supported:

 * `type:string` ( **mandatory** )the action type
-* `[data:object]` any additional information you would like to save with the action
+* `[data:object, tags:array]` any additional information you would like to save with the action

 ### lr360('trackAction', type:string, options:object, \[callback\]);

 Track an action.
 The following options are supported:

-* `[data:object]` any additional information you would like to save with the action
+* `[data:object, tags:array]` any additional information you would like to save with the action

 ### lr360('getMemberProfile', \[options:object\], callback);